-If you cannot afford the prescription medications you need, you may be eligible for patient assistance programs offered by drug makers or state governments.
+If you cannot afford the prescription drugs you need, you may be eligible for patient assistance programs offered by drug makers, nonprofit groups, or state governments.
 Here's an overview of how patient assistance programs work.

 Patient Assistance Programs Run by Drug Companies

 To get the process started, you need to mail an application to the drug company, along with information about your financial situation.
 You can usually download an application from the company’s web site.
-In most cases, your doctor will need to fill in information about your prescription.
+In most cases, your doctor will need to fill in information about your prescriptions.

-The drug company will review your application and let you know if you are eligible.Many companies will ship a supply of the drug to your home or health care provider’s office.
-You or your provider will need to place a new order several weeks before your supply runs out.
+The drug company will review the application and let you know if you are eligible for assistance.
+If approved, many companies will ship a supply of the drug to your home or health care provider’s office.
+You or your provider will need to place a new order several weeks before the supply runs out.

-Assistance Programs Run by States and Nonprofit Groups
+Assistance Programs Run by Nonprofit Groups

 - RxOutreach is a mail order pharmacy for people with little to no health insurance coverage.